saramorgan/LeadLocatorLWCApp/README.md

 ### Testing LWC's and Wrapping Up

-Refer to the following [blog post #6] (https://saramorgan.net/2020/01/02/post-6-building-your-first-lightning-web-component-for-salesforce-series/)
+Refer to the following <a href="https://saramorgan.net/2020/01/02/post-6-building-your-first-lightning-web-component-for-salesforce-series/" target="_blank">blog post #6</a>
 In this post/Pluralsight module), you will learn:
 1. All about what Jest tests are and why you should create them
 2. How to install Jest on your computer using a special SFDX library